-You would be forgiven to think that all CBD products are composed of just cannabidiol (CBD) with no other ingredients or chemical compounds.
+You would be forgiven to think that all CBD products, such as CBD oil and CBD gummies, are composed of just cannabidiol (CBD) with no other ingredients or chemical compounds.

 Whilst different species of cannabis can be treated to isolate just the CBD component, there are actually 421 building blocks found within cannabis, with cannabidiol being one.
 But what are some of these other compounds and what can they do for us?
 Here are 5 overlooked compounds that can be found in full spectrum CBD products.